Skip to main content

 Professor of Law

-Goldberg specializes in conflicts at the intersection of constitutional liberties and social harms, especially those that touch upon First Amendment doctrine.
-She teaches privacy law, tort law (civil proceedings to provide relief for persons who have suffered harm from the wrongful acts of others), the Fourth Amendment (unreasonable searches and seizures), and Fifth and Sixth Amendments (rights related to criminal and civil legal proceedings).
+Areas of expertise: conflicts at the intersection of constitutional liberties and social harms, especially those that touch on First Amendment doctrine; privacy law, tort law (civil proceedings to provide relief for persons who have suffered harm from the wrongful acts of others), the Fourth Amendment (unreasonable searches and seizures), and Fifth and Sixth Amendments (rights related to criminal and civil legal proceedings).
 She blogs at In a Crowded Theater.
-Links to her blog posts have appeared in media, including The Washington Post and CNN.com.
-The following media outlets have interviewed or quoted her: Al Jazeera English, ABA Journal, The Columbus Dispatch, Christian Science Monitor, and Dayton TV stations WHIO-TV and ABC22/Fox45.
+Click here to see the media outlets quoting or interviewing her.

 View Profile